shubhranka/status-page/README.md

 The application is deployed on Vercel.

-You can access the deployed application here: [Deployment URL]
+You can access the deployed application:  [Here](https://status-page-8h9m.vercel.app)

 ## Loom Demo